davidbarone/analytics-notebook/README.md

 let data = DataFrame.examples.iris().head(10).visual("table").attach("root");
 ```

 This script introduces a few more concepts.
 Firstly, we can see a .head() function call.
 The .head() function returns the top 'n' rows from a DataFrame object.
-The .visual() function creates a data bound visual from a DataFrame object.
-We need to provide the name of the visual type here.
+The .visual() function creates a data bound visual from the DataFrame object.
+Note how we need to provide the name of the visual type here.
 In this case we want to render a table, so use the type 'table'.
 There are a number of built-in visual types, and you can even customise the Analytics Notebook application and write your own custom visual types.
-Many visual types require additional configuration, but the 'table' visual type renders fine without any special configuration.
+Many visual types require an additional configuration argument to be provided, but the 'table' visual type renders fine without any special configuration.

-You will also notice how the code 'chains' all the calls together.
+You will also notice how in the above example, the function calls are all 'chained' together.
 The above syntax is the idiomatic style recommended.
 The above script could however, be re-written as:

 ```javascript
 let data = DataFrame.examples.iris();